Simple-temp/html/README.md

 6 . inline-flex
 7 . grid

-What is the difference between “display: none” and “visibility: hidden”, when used as attributes to the HTML element Ans used to visibility : hidden the html element are hidden and still takes up space. but the display : none hidden the element and it dont take any space .
+What is the difference between “display: none” and “visibility: hidden”, when used as attributes to the HTML element?<br>
+Ans : used to visibility : hidden the html element are hidden and still takes up space. but the display : none hidden the element and it dont take any space .

-How to specify the link in HTML and explain the target attribute ?
+How to specify the link in HTML and explain the target attribute ?<br>
-Ans
-There are 4 types terget attribute
+Ans : There are 4 types terget attribute
+1. _blank
+2. _top
+3. _self
-_blank _top _self _parent
+4.  _parent

-In how many ways can we specify the CSS styles for the HTML element ?
+In how many ways can we specify the CSS styles for the HTML element ?<br>
-Ans
-There are 3 types css styles in html element inline external internal
+Ans : There are 3 types css styles in html element
+1. inline
+2. external
+3. internal

-Difference between link tag link and anchor tag a ?
+Difference between link tag link and anchor tag a ?<br>
-Ans
-a tag is create a hyperlink to another webpage .
+Ans : a tag is create a hyperlink to another webpage .
 On the other hand link is connected to the external resources.

-How to include javascript code in HTML ?
+How to include javascript code in HTML ?<br>
-Ans
-Use a script tag after the body closing tag.
+Ans : Use a script tag after the body closing tag.

-When to use scripts in the head and when to use scripts in the body ?
+When to use scripts in the head and when to use scripts in the body ?<br>
-Ans
-if the scripts contain some event-triggered functions or jquery library then we should use them in the head section.
+Ans : if the scripts contain some event-triggered functions or jquery library then we should use them in the head section.
 If the script writes the content on the page or is not inside a function then it should be placed inside the body section at the bottom

-What are forms ?
+What are forms ?<br>
-Ans
-The HTML form is used to collect the user inputs
+Ans : The HTML form is used to collect the user inputs

-How to handle events in HTML ?
+How to handle events in HTML ?<br>
-Ans
-Using javascript , jquery to handle events in html . there are a lot's of type event onclick , onchnage etc.
+Ans : Using javascript , jquery to handle events in html . there are a lot's of type event onclick , onchnage etc.

 What are some of the advantages of HTML5 over its previous versions ?
 Ans